Security Status

 Social unrest

-More generally, the political situation in China is reasonably stable but there can be occasional outbreaks of social unrest.
+The political situation in China is generally stable but there can be occasional outbreaks of social unrest.
 There are strictly enforced regulations against any public demonstrations which do not have prior approval of the authorities.
 Participants may be subject to severe legal action.
-Irish citizens should avoid large gatherings and demonstrations, which may turn violent and could result in legal difficulties.
+Irish citizens should avoid gatherings and demonstrations or sites of possible unrest, which may turn violent and could result in legal difficulties.

 Irish citizens should stay away from military sites – taking photos of, or near, military or security installations, and some public buildings, may result in a penalty.